davissp14/etcdv3-ruby/README.md

 # etcdv3-ruby

-Ruby client for Etcd V3 - Very much a work in progress.
+Ruby client for Etcd V3

 **WARNING: This is very much a work in progress and should be considered unstable.**